Table of Contents

 Regulation of Respiration:

-- Pneumotaxic centre in the pons can change the rhythm.
+- The pneumotaxic centre in the pons modifies the breathing rate.